 Employment contracts are fairly self-explanatory.
 They are signed agreements between an employee and an employer that establishes the rights and responsibilities of each party for the duration of their relationship.
 As a result, they often vary in scope.

 However, employment and HR contracts typically describe employment-related matters such as general responsibilities, salary, work schedules, confidentiality, and the duration of a person’s employment, to name a few.
+They may even outline terms around exclusivity.
 Offer letters can be binding contracts too.

 6. Franchise agreements